-Here are the best practices that you could implement to prevent DND leak on your devices.
+Here are the best practices that you could implement to prevent DNS leak on your devices.

-If your default DNS server is one that was appointed by your ISP, one of the simplest approaches to shield them from seeing what you're doing on the internet is to change your DNS server.
-Regardless of whether you aren't stressed over DNS leak, changing your default DNS server may be a smart thought, as it may bring about quicker Internet speeds.
+If your default DNS server is one that was appointed by your ISP, one of the simplest approaches to shield them from seeing what you’re doing on the internet is to change your DNS server.
+Regardless of whether you aren’t stressed over DNS leaks, changing your default DNS server may be a smart thought.
+It may bring about quicker Internet speeds.

-Here are the IPs for DNS servers so that you could easily enter these sets while changing settings of your browser, devices or operating systems.
+Here are the IPs for DNS servers so that you could easily enter these sets while changing the settings of your browser, devices, or operating systems.